forge-55/bunkeros/INSTALL.md

 This script will:
 - Install the BunkerOS SDDM theme
-- Copy session files for Standard and Enhanced editions
+- Copy the BunkerOS session file
 - Configure SDDM to use the BunkerOS theme

 ### 6. Install Theme System